-- 1. A female becomes, or is found to be, pregnant either while receiving or having been exposed to (e.g., environmental) IBRANCE, or the female becomes, or is found to be, pregnant after discontinuing and/or being exposed to IBRANCE (maternal exposure). - An example of environmental exposure would be a case involving direct contact with a Pfizer product in a pregnant woman (e.g., a nurse reports that she is pregnant and has been exposed to chemotherapeutic products). - 2.
-A male has been exposed, either due to treatment or environmental exposure to IBRANCE prior to or around the time of conception and/or is exposed during the partner pregnancy (paternal exposure).
+- 1. A female becomes, or is found to be, pregnant either while receiving or having been exposed to (eg, environmental) palbociclib or other oncologic medicinal products for HR+/ HER2- MBC, or the female becomes, or is found to be, pregnant after discontinuing and/or being exposed to palbociclib or other oncologic medicinal products for HR+/ HER2- MBC (maternal exposure). - An example of environmental exposure would be a case involving direct contact with a Pfizer product in a pregnant woman (eg, a nurse reports that she is pregnant and has been exposed to chemotherapeutic products). - 2.
+A male has been exposed, either due to treatment or environmental exposure to palbociclib or other oncologic medicinal products for HR+/ HER2- MBC prior to or around the time of conception and/or is exposed during the partner pregnancy (paternal exposure).